 How does literature reflect our history, culture, and values?
 In this survey approach to the study of literature, students will closely read and comprehend a variety of works such as Of Mice and Men, Animal Farm, and The Crucible.
 Students will also read a play by William Shakespeare.
 There will be an emphasis on analysis of how different authors address similar themes and topics.
-Students will build their knowledge of language conventions by studying grammar and vocabulary.
-Additionally, students will learn to write based on research for a range of tasks.
+Students will build their knowledge of language by conventions studying grammar vocabulary.
+Additionally, and students will learn to write based on research for a range of tasks.
 Students will use technology to present new knowledge and ideas in a collaborative manner.
-This class is designed for the student planning on attending a four-year college; there is more depth of understanding and rigor required in this course.
+This class is designed for the student planning on attending a fouryear college; there is more depth of understanding and rigor required in this course.

 Summer coursework will be required.
+Return to Content Locator Page